 The Patient Activation Measure (PAM) was developed and is utilized as an instrument to measure patient engagement.
 PAM is a potent tool to understand the activation of patients towards their care and management.
 Here in the US, we use this instrument widely in order to orient medical practices and now many other countries have also started to adopt it.

-Although the terms ‘patient engagement’ and ‘patient activation’ have some conceptual convergence and are often used interchangeably, there exist different meanings between them in relation of the healthcare space.
+Although the terms ‘patient engagement’ and ‘patient activation’ have some conceptual similarities, and are often used interchangeably, there exist different meanings between them in the healthcare environment.
 This chart illustrates the subtle differences:

 |Patient Activation||Patient Engagement|